Booktrovert Reader

 So, “Fourth Wing” by Rebecca Yarros has undoubtedly taken the bookish community by storm.
 She came out of nowhere and is now a number of books in the reader’s hands.
 I have even seen people who don’t read fantasy loving this book.

 So, obviously, this is something I had to read.
-Dragons, romance, and I dare say danger?
+Dragons, romance, enemies to lovers and I dare say danger?
 But there are things in this story that I loved and probably didn’t love as much.

 Would I say this is worth all the hype?
 Egh…that is debatable.
 But I will say that this is worth picking up.
 This world is so creative and well built that it is easy to be pulled into the story.